MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/in-market-audience.md

 **Delete:** Not supported

 ## <a name="parentid"></a>Parent Id
-The Bing Ads identifier of the customer that contains the in-market audience.
+The Microsoft Advertising identifier of the customer that contains the in-market audience.

 **Add:** Not supported
 **Update:** Not supported